ShunSakurai/check_forbidden/README.md

 - Sort the Summary results
 - Make the window re-sizable
 - Create a tk pane for displaying and filtering the result
+- Specify the range of segment IDs to search

 ### Maybe later
 - Get rid of { brackets } in the bilingual file field